MilanCalegari/Chromosome-Count/README.md

 python cromo_count.py and input the image name with the file type (jpg, png, gif...).

-Or execute the exe and input the image name with the file type.

 ### Post scriptum

 The output is not accurate.
 The script miss on average 4 chromosomes.